NancyKlemm/NancyKlemm/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Nancy Klemm
 ===================================================================================================================================

-DCI student in training to become full stack web developer
+DCI student in training to become  a junior full stack web developer
 ----------------------------------------------------------

 At the moment I am looking for an internship in which I am looking forward to learn new technologies and to deepen my knowledge!